immers-space/immers/README.md

-dbName | Database name to use with MongoDb | mongodb port | Port number for immers sever | 8081 smtpFrom | From address for emails | noreplay@mail.`domain` keyPath, certPath, caPath | Local development only.
+dbName | Database name to use with MongoDb | mongodb port | Port number for immers sever | 8081 smtpFrom | From address for emails | noreplay@mail.`domain` emailOptInURL | Link to an opt-in form for email updates to show on registration page | None emailOptInParam | Query parameter for `emailOptInURL` for the e-mail address | Use opt-in url without inserting e-mail emailOptInNameParam | Query parameter for `emailOptInURL` for the name | Use opt-in url without inserting name keyPath, certPath, caPath | Local development only.
 Relative paths to certificate files | None

 ## Local dev